 Figure 15.
 Co-Working Space Details Interface

+Comments Section

+Show Comment Button

 Figure 16 below presents a booking summary for a 5-night stay.
 It shows the check-in and check-out dates, the number of guests, and different rate options (non-refundable and refundable) with their respective prices and cancellation policies (arrow 14).
 A "Reserve" button (arrow 13) allows the user to proceed with the booking.
 The total price is displayed (arrow 16), and it's noted that the user won't be charged immediately (arrow 12).
 A calendar (arrow 9) with selected dates (arrow 10) is also visible, along with host information (arrow 11) and the number of guests (arrow 15).